Back to Blog

 Salisbury is the northern corridor’s hub.
 The Salisbury Interchange connects rail, bus, and the soon-to-be-completed North-South Corridor expressway.
 Parabanks Shopping Centre anchors the retail precinct.
 The electrified Gawler Line runs through the suburb with direct rail access to the CBD.

 At $615,000 with a 4.6% yield and $545 per week rent, Salisbury North sits between affordability and infrastructure depth.
-The broader Salisbury SA3 area ranked #1 in Adelaide for January 2026, with a median of $796,100 and 13.1% annual growth (Cotality data).
+The broader Salisbury SA3 area still ranks #1 in Adelaide, and growth has accelerated: median $828,467 with 17.1% annual growth as of Cotality’s April 2026 read, up from 13.1% three months prior.

 The investment case here is proximity to three major employment nodes: the Edinburgh Defence Precinct, the Mawson Lakes technology and university precinct, and the Osborne shipyard corridor.
 That employment diversity is what separates Salisbury from single-industry suburbs.
 Healthcare, defence, education, retail, and logistics all contribute to the tenant pool.